radchukv/RBB_CRW/README.md

 ## Keywords

-relevant keywords or tags for this RBB
+movement, animals, local movement

 ## General Metadata

-- authors
+- authors: Viktoriia Radchuk, Thibault Fronville, Uta Berger
-- version
+- version:  v 1.0.0 _Okay?_
 - license
-- programming language and version
+- programming language and version: NetLogo version 6.2.2
-- software, system, and data dependencies
+- software, system, and data dependencies:
 - repository URL (NOTE: needs clarification, is this the _development_ repository like the URL of this GitHub repository, or a TRUSTed digital repository for archival, like https://doi.org/10.5281/zenodo.7241586?)
-- peer reviewed (yes/no)
+- peer reviewed (yes/no): __Don't know what to fill in, reviewed by whom?__
-- date published
+- date published:
-- date last updated
+- date last update:

 ## Software Citation and FAIR4RS Principles